PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ## Architectural Implications

-**Musical semantics, not layout:**
 The remembered alterations decisions represent the **musical requirement** for accidentals based on key signature and temporal context.
-They apply universally to all layouts of this piece, regardless of transposition (keys transpose with the music).
+They apply universally to all layouts of this piece.
 Individual layouts may override these decisions for visual reasons, but the remembered alterations algorithm provides the semantic baseline.

-**Decision output:**
 The system produces decisions containing:
 - Which pitch requires consideration
 - Whether an accidental should be printed
 - Whether it's a courtesy accidental
 - Whether it should be parenthesized
-- The reason for the decision

 This separation of semantic decisions from visual presentation enables consistent musical interpretation across all visual representations.